-The M.A. in Liberal Studies, M.A. in Labor and Policy Studies, M.A. in Social Policy and MBA in Management* (48 credit, residency based) program have residency-based courses.
+The M.A. in Liberal Studies, M.A. in Work and Labor Policy, M.A. in Social and Public Policy and MBA in Management* (48 credit, residency based) program have residency-based courses.
 Residency participation is an academic requirement integral to these programs and the designated course(s).
-The syllabi and course description indicate whether residency attendance is a requirement.

 Students enrolled in such courses and who do not attend the residency will be considered "not engaged in significant learning activities" throughout the term for the residency-based course(s).
 In such cases, the instructor submits an administrative withdrawal outcome (ZW).
 This outcome precludes refunding tuition and fees and negatively affects academic progress.
 Appeals to this outcome are made to the dean in accordance with the Student Academic Appeals Policy.